 “My friends, we know precisely what it is that they deny and should never pretend otherwise, so I’ll say this clearly, today and always: they deny the inestimable value and absolute necessity of panic!”

-“There is really no two ways about it.
+“Honestly, there’s no two ways about it.
 If Albo reckons this country needs to get serious about panicking, I for one am gonna bloody-well panic.”

 Former Prime Minister, Kevin Rudd, has also been outspoken on related practical issues, recently tweeting: “Once we take down Newscorp we have to deal with the hordes of lethal zombies it brainwashed into existence out of what used to be manageable fascists.”

-“I know it sounds harsh, but we would only be doing them a favour with euthanasia as opposed to the drudgery of life in a dedicated camp, even if the facilities are at a decent standard.”
+“I know it sounds harsh, but we might only be doing them a favour with euthanasia as opposed to the drudgery of life in a dedicated camp, even if the facilities are at a decent standard.”

 “It’s hard to overestimate computation” said Bill Gates, emerging from obscure ignominy to address the topic.